Microsoft buying speech recognition firm Nuance in $16B deal

 NEW YORK -- Microsoft, on an accelerated growth push, is buying speech recognition company Nuance in a deal worth about $16 billion.

+The acquisition will get Microsoft deeper into hospitals and the health care industry through Nuance's widely used medical dictation and transcription tools.

-Microsoft will pay $56.00 per share cash.
+Microsoft will pay $56 per share cash.
 That's a 23% premium to Nuance's Friday closing price.
-The companies value the transaction at $19.7 billion, including debt.
+The companies value the transaction including debt at $19.7 billion.

-Shares of Burlington, Massachusetts-based Nuance surged about 19% in Monday premarket trading.
+Shares of Burlington, Massachusetts-based Nuance surged more than 16% in Monday trading.

+Nuance has been a pioneer in voice-based artificial intelligence technology and was instrumental in helping to power Apple's digital assistant Siri.
+It has since shifted its focus to health care, including a product that listens in on exam room conversations between physicians and patients and automatically writes up the doctor's recommendations.

+“This clinical documentation essentially writes itself, giving physicians time back to focus on patient care,” Microsoft CEO Satya Nadella said on a conference call about the deal Monday.

-Microsoft’s acquisition of Nuance comes after the companies formed a partnership in 2019.
-The Redmond, Washington, company said that the deal will double its total addressable market in the health care provider industry, bringing its total addressable market in health care to nearly $500 billion.
+Microsoft and Nuance had already formed a business partnership in 2019.
+That relationship grew during the pandemic, enabling Nuance to bring its patient-physician transcription services into telehealth appointments on Microsoft Teams.
+The Redmond, Washington, software giant said that the deal will double its potential market in the health care provider industry to nearly $500 billion.

-Nuance’s products include the Dragon Ambient eXperience, Dragon Medical One and PowerScribe One for radiology reporting, all clinical speech recognition SaaS offerings built on Microsoft Azure.
+Nuance’s products include clinical speech recognition software offerings such as Dragon Ambient eXperience, Dragon Medical One and PowerScribe, all of which are built on Microsoft's Azure cloud platform.
+The companies said Nuance products are currently used by more than 55% of physicians and 75% of radiologists in the U.S., and by 77% of U.S. hospitals.
+Its health care cloud revenue experienced 37% year-over-year growth in fiscal 2020.

-“AI is technology’s most important priority, and healthcare is its most urgent application,” Microsoft CEO Satya Nadella said in a statement.
+“AI is technology’s most important priority, and health care is its most urgent application,” Nadella said.

+Microsoft also has its own digital voice assistant, Cortana, but its use has been limited compared to similar features from Amazon, Google and Apple.
+Nuance has sought to refine its voice recognition technology beyond consumer use to better understand the complexities of medical language.

+Aside from health care, Nuance provides voice-related AI technology in other products, including security features that can recognize and authenticate individual voices so they can unlock an online account or enter a building.

 The transaction is Microsoft’s second largest deal following its $26 billion purchase of LinkedIn in 2016.
 Last September, it bought video game maker ZeniMax for $7.5 billion.